 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-Costs you have paid once a benefit limit has been reached will not count toward your out-of-pocket maximum.
+Costs you have paid once a benefit limit has been reached will not count toward an out-of-pocket maximum.
+You can call Member Services when you want to know how much of your benefit limit you have already used.